 Mauston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Mauston who are college-educated is close to the national average for all communities of 21.84%: 17.61% of the adults in Mauston have a bachelor's degree or advanced degree.
+In terms of college education, Mauston is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in Mauston have a bachelor's degree or advanced degree.

 The per capita income in Mauston in 2022 was $26,466, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,864 for a family of four.
 However, Mauston contains both very wealthy and poor people as well.